-We have surjections and (consequently) So a general $G$-invariant section in $H^0(D, \mcN_{D/X}(-0-\infty))^G$ does not vanish on the nodes.
+We have a surjection map and (consequently) is also surjective.
+So a general $G$-invariant section in $H^0(D, \mcN_{D/X}(-0-\infty))^G$ does not vanish on the nodes.
 We take the $G$-equivariant deformation given by this section, which necessarily smooths all the nodes of $D$ with $0$ and $\infty$ fixed.
 A general smoothing is very free since the normal bundle is ample by upper-semicontinuity.

 For the second part, we may assume that all the $f_i$'s are very free by the first part.
-Let $f$ be the $G$-equivariant map obtained by gluing together all the $f_i$'s.
+Let $f$ be the $G$-equivariant map obtained by gluing the $f_i$'s.

-Let $(T, o)$ be a pointed smooth curve with a trivial $G$-action.
-And let $\tilde{\Sigma}$ be $\PP^1\times T$ with the natural diagonal action.
+Let $(T, o)$ be a pointed smooth curve with trivial $G$-action, and let $\tilde{\Sigma}$ be $\PP^1\times T$ with the natural diagonal action.
 There are two $G$-equivariant sections, $s_0=0 \times T, s_\infty=\infty \times T$.
 Now blow up the point $s_\infty(o)$ and still denote the strict transforms of the two sections by $s_0$ and $s_\infty$.
 The $G$-action extends to the blow-up.
 We can make the fiber over $o \in T$ a chain of rational curves with $n$ irreducible components by repeating this operation.
-Then we get a smooth surface $\Sigma$ with a $G$ action such that the projection to $T$ is $G$-equivariant.
+Then we get a smooth surface $\Sigma$ with a $G$-action such that the projection to $T$ is $G$-equivariant.

-Let $h_0: s_0 \rightarrow X\times T$ and $h_\infty: s_\infty \rightarrow X \times S$ be $T$-morphisms such that $h_0(s_0)=f_1(0)\times T$ and $h_\infty(s_\infty)=f_n(\infty) \times T$.
-Consider the relative Hom-scheme $Hom_T(\Sigma, X\times T, h_0, h_\infty)$ parameterizing $T$-morphisms from $\Sigma$ to $X \times T$ fixing $h_0$ and $h_\infty$.
-It has a natural $G$ action and the map $\mu: Hom_T(\Sigma, X\times T, h_0, h_\infty) \rightarrow T$ is $G$-equivariant.
+Let $h_0: s_0 \rightarrow X\times T$ and $h_\infty: s_\infty \rightarrow X \times T$ be $T$-morphisms such that $h_0(s_0)=f_1(0)\times T$ and $h_\infty(s_\infty)=f_n(\infty) \times T$.
+Consider the relative Hom-scheme $\text{Hom}_T(\Sigma, X\times T, h_0, h_\infty)$ parameterizing $T$-morphisms from $\Sigma$ to $X \times T$ fixing $h_0$ and $h_\infty$.
+It has a natural $G$ action and the map $\mu: \text{Hom}_T(\Sigma, X\times T, h_0, h_\infty) \rightarrow T$ is $G$-equivariant.
 Now $\mu$ is smooth at $f$.
 By Corollary \ref{sm-equiv-lifting}, there is a $G$-equivariant formal section.
 So there are $G$-equivariant smoothings of the morphism $f$. \end{proof}

-Finally we quote the following theorem in \cite{WAIsotrivial}.
-For our purpose, we only need to find equivariant rational curves in a few cubic surfaces.
-However they might be singular.
-And we want the curve constructed to lie in the smooth locus.
-So the proof does not directly carry over.
-However it is good to know that such curve exists at least in the desingularization.
-We will discuss this problem in more details later in \ref{equiv}.
+Finally we quote the following theorem from \cite{WAIsotrivial}.
+For our purpose, we only need to find equivariant rational curves in a few cubic surfaces, which, however, might be singular.
+Furthermore we want the curve to lie in the smooth locus, so the proof in \cite{WAIsotrivial} does not directly carry over.
+However it is good to know that such curve exists at least in a desingularization.
+We will discuss this problem in more detail later in \ref{equiv}.

 \begin{thm} Let $X$ be a smooth projective rationally connected variety and let $G$ be a cyclic group of order $l$ with an action on $X$.
 Choose a primitive $l$-th root of unity $\zeta$ and let $G$ act on $\PP^1$ by $[X_0, X_1] \mapsto [X_0, \zeta X_1]$.
 Then for each pair $(x, y)$ of fixed points in $X$, there is a $G$-equivariant map $f: \PP^1 \to X$ such that $f(0)=x$ and $f(\infty)=y$. \end{thm}